cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 ## Ignoring Some Tests Unless Specifically Requested

-Sometimes a few specific tests can be very time-consuming to execute, so you might want to exclude them during most runs of `scarb cairo-test`.
+Sometimes a few specific tests can be very time-consuming to execute, so you might want to exclude them during most runs of `scarb test`.
 Rather than listing as arguments all tests you do want to run, you can instead annotate the time-consuming tests using the `#[ignore]` attribute to exclude them, as shown here:

 ```cairo, noplayground
 {{#include ../listings/ch10-testing-cairo-programs/no_listing_05_ignore_tests/src/lib.cairo}}